Magsasaka Partylist: 18th Congress

 The Magsasaka Partylist took part at the 2019 House of Representatives elections and won a lone seat for the 18th Congress.
 This seat was filled by Argel Cabatbat, a lawyer and a son of farmers from Guimba, Nueva Ecija.

-In June 2019, the chair Soliman Villamin Jr. was expelled from the Magsasaka partylist a move which the leader's faction described as "unceremonious" and illegal.
+In June 2019, the chair Soliman Villamin Jr. was expelled from Magsasaka partylist, which the leader's faction described as "unceremonious" and illegal.

-As party-list representative, Cabatbat co-authored a bill in the Congress proposing the establishment of a Department of Water Resources in a bid to address mismanagement of water resources for irrigation and to assure that ground and surface water to be free from pollution.
-In January 2022, Cabatbat expressed opposition to the Department of Agriculture's administrative order allowing the importation of 60,000 metric tons (MT) of pelagic fish amidst an alleged national fish shortage.
+As party-list representative, Cabatbat co-authored a bill in Congress proposing the establishment of a Department of Water Resources to address mismanagement of water resources for irrigation and to assure that ground and surface water to be free from pollution.
+In January 2022, Cabatbat expressed opposition to the Department of Agriculture's administrative order allowing the importation of 60,000 metric tons of pelagic fish amid an alleged national fish shortage.

 19th Congress

 Magsasaka party-list was one of the 55 groups the Commission on Elections (Comelec) proclaimed as winners in the May 2022 elections with 272,737 votes, good for one seat in the House of Representatives.
 However its internal dispute which started in June 2019 prevented it to be filled.